Sanford, Virginia

 Sanford is a census-designated place (CDP) in Accomack County, Virginia, United States.
 It was first listed as a CDP in 2010.
 Per the 2020 census, the population was 168.

 Pocomoke Farm was added to the National Register of Historic Places in 2007.

 Geography

-It lies at an elevation of 3 feet.
+The CDP lies at an elevation of 3 feet.

 Demographics

+Sanford was first listed as a census designated place in the 2010 U.S. census.